Nicolas Hulot: Sexual assault allegations

 In February 2018, French magazine Ebdo reported that Hulot had been accused of sexual assault, related to events that took place in the 1990s.
 The accuser was later reported to be Pascale Mitterrand, granddaughter of former President François Mitterrand.
 Mitterrand had filed a police report in 2008, but no judicial charges were laid because the statute of limitations had run out.

 In 2021, French investigative news show Envoyé spécial announced that it would be releasing a documentary in which a further six women accused Hulot of assaulting them.
 Before the broadcast of the documentary, Hulot appeared on BFM TV to deny the allegations and to announce that he would be retiring from public life.
-The documentary was screened, in which four woman detailed their allegations, and subsequently reported.
+The documentary was screened, in which four women detailed their allegations, and subsequently reported.